 The physical processes in proppant transport in fractures, described above, are settling and washout.
 Washout could be by sliding and slipping called the bed-load transport; however, a more efficient transport mechanism is by advection after suspension or fluidization by lift called the suspended-load transport.
 Lift force plays a central role in the suspension of particles in channel flows.
-Joseph (2002) proposed that ideas analogous to the Richardson and Zaki (1954) correlation must come into play in problems of slurries, where the particles are fluidized by lift rather than by drag.
-The problems of fluidization by lift can be decomposed into two separate types of study: (1) single particle studies in which the factors that govern lifting of a heavier-than-liquid particle off a wall by a shear flow are identified and (2) many particle studies in which cooperative effects on lift-off are investigated.
+Joseph (2001) proposed that ideas analogous to the Richardson-Zaki (1954) correlation must come into play in problems of slurries, where the particles are fluidized by lift rather than by drag.
+The problems of fluidization by lift can be decomposed into two separate types of study: (1) single particle studies in which the factors that govern lifting of a heavierthan-liquid particle off a wall by a shear flow are identified and (2) many particle studies in which cooperative effects on lift-off are investigated.

 Direct numerical simulation (DNS) can be used to extract information implicit in the equations of fluid-particle motion.
-We have investigated the lift-off of a single particle and many particles in pressure driven flows by 2D DNS (Patankar et al., 2001a,b; Ko et al., in preparation; Joseph et al., 2002; Choi and Joseph, 2001).
+We have investigated the lift-off of a single particle and many particles in pressure driven flows by 2D DNS (N. A. Patankar, Huang, Ko & Joseph 2001a, Ko, N. A. Patankar & Joseph 2001, Joseph, Ocando & Huang 2001, Choi & Joseph 2001, N. A. Patankar, Ko, Choi & Joseph 2001b).
 We show that the lift-off of single particles and many particles in horizontal flows follow laws of similarity, power laws, which may be obtained by plotting simulation data on log-log plots.
-Power laws emerge as in the case of Richardson-Zaki (RZ) correlations for fluidization by drag.
+Power laws emerge as in the case of Richardson-Zaki correlations for fluidization by drag.
 Powers laws are expected from the experimental data based on our predictions from 2D numerical simulations.
 The primary objective of this paper is to process the data from STIM-LAB's experiments in the same way we process data from numerical simulations.
 The engineering correlations for lift-off can be used to predict proppant placement in the crack.

 The fracturing industry makes extensive use of numerical simulation schemes based on models and programmed to run on PC's to guide field operations.
 These simulations are used to predict how the fracture crack opens and closes and how proppant is transported in the crack.
 Commercial packages dealing with these problems and propriety packages developed by oil service companies are used extensively.
 These numerical schemes solve the average equations for the fluid and the proppant phases.
 The solid and the fluid are considered as inter-penetrating mixtures, which are governed by conservation laws.
 Interaction between the inter-penetrating phases is modeled.
 Models for drag and lift forces on the particles must be used for fluid-proppant interaction.
-Models for the drag force on particles in solid-liquid mixtures is a complicated issue and usually rely on the well-known Richardson and Zaki (1954) correlation.
+Models for the drag force on particles in solid-liquid mixtures is a complicated issue and usually rely on the well-known Richardson-Zaki (1954) correlation.
 Models for lift forces in mixtures are much less well developed than models for drag.
 Therefore, none of the packages model the all important levitation of proppants by hydrodynamic lift.
 The power law models we are developing from DNS and experiments may be incorporated in the model-based simulation techniques similar to the model for drag.

-The experiments of Segré and Silberberg (1962) have had a big influence on studies of the fluid mechanics of migration and lift.
-Eichhorn and Small (1964) performed experiments to study the lift and drag forces on spheres suspended in a Poiseuille flow.
-Bagnold (1974) experimentally studied the fluid forces on a body in shear flow.
-Ye and Roco (1992) experimentally measured the angular velocity of neutrally buoyant particles in a planar Couette flow.
+The experiments of Segré & Silberberg (1962) have had a big influence on studies of the fluid mechanics of migration and lift.
+Eichhorn & Small (1964) performed experiments to study the lift and drag forces on spheres suspended in a Poiseuille flow.
+Bagnold (1974)

+experimentally studied the fluid forces on a body in shear flow.
+Ye & Roco (1991) experimentally measured the angular velocity of neutrally buoyant particles in a planar Couette flow.